Nina Girado: 2005–2007: Commercial success with Nina Live! and Nina

-In August 2007, Nina was chosen by Sean Lim, director of sci-fi indie film Xenoa, to record the theme song, "Collide", for the movie.
+In August 2007, Nina recorded and released "Collide", a theme song for the sci-fi indie film Xenoa which was directed by Sean Lim.
 The song was nominated for Best Song Written for Movie/TV/Stage Play on the 2008 Awit Awards.
-In October 2007, she re-released her self-titled album in a special limited edition entitled Nina Featuring the Hits of Barry Manilow.
-The album consists of two discs—the standard edition and a 9-track compilation which features her renditions of Barry Manilow originals.
-It is also considered to be the output product of her Very Manilow concert series at the Music Museum.
-"Somewhere Down the Road" and "If I Should Love Again" were released as commercial singles, and both peaked at number two on local charts.
-A few days after the release of Nina Featuring the Hits of Barry Manilow, Warner and Club Myx (the label) released her first remix album in collaboration with DJ Dense Modesto, entitled Nina in the Mix: The Dense Modesto Remixes.
+On September 28, 2007, she re-released her eponymous album, this time, entitled Nina (Special Limited Edition) - Featuring the Hits of Barry Manilow.
+The re-issue consists of two discs—the standard edition of Nina and a nine-track disc which features her covers of Barry Manilow classics.
+This concept was inspired by her 2006 eight-show residency at the Music Museum, entitled Very Manilow.
+"Somewhere Down the Road" and "If I Should Love Again" were released as singles and were both commercially successful.
+Nina (Special Limited Edition) was eventually certified Platinum by the PARI, finishing 2× Platinum combined with the standard release.
+One month later, Warner Music and Club Myx released a remix album of Nina's popular songs which were re-invented by DJ Dense Modesto.
+It was titled Nina in the Mix: The Dense Modesto Remixes.
 In November 2007, she appeared in QTV-11's documentary TV show Balikbayan where she visited her hometown Roxas, Capiz.
-Also in 2007, she became part of Thor's cover album Soul Obsessions...
-Duets with Thor, singing a Mariah Carey original, "Whenever You Call".
-In 2008, Nina Featuring the Hits of Barry Manilow earned a Platinum certification by the PARI, making Nina (the album) double platinum.
+In the same year, she was featured in Thor's studio album, Soul Obsessions...
+Duets with Thor, performing a cover duet of Mariah Carey's power ballad "Whenever You Call".